 Every movie uses many types of video editing techniques that go on un-noticed.
 It might come as a surprise, but many of these basic video editing techniques like cutting on action, jump cuts, cross-cut, and others didn’t come naturally to the video editors.
 They had to develop them through the years, so we’ll be able to learn them now and treat them as “basic video editing techniques.”

-The biggest challenge of a video editor is to make the editing unnoticeable. cutting on action is one way to do that.
-In this post, I will teach you everything you need to know about cutting on action from the shooting stage and to the editing.
+As a video editor, you need to start paying attention to all the video editing techniques that are being used in movies, and in this online film editing course, we try to cover them all.
+The biggest challenge of a video editor is to make the editing unnoticeable.
+Cut in action (also known as matching on action) is one editing technique that will help you to do that.
+In this lesson, I will teach you everything you need to know about cutting on action from the shooting stage and the editing.

 Cut in action is a cut from one shot to another in the middle of an action.
 It means you change the angle of the camera in the middle of the action of the lead character.
 The technique helps the video editor to make the cut more smooth and unnoticeable.
 Some times this type of cut will even help you to hide continuity problems that were made during shooting, Cutting on the action also helps to draw the audience into the story.
 For example, you can have a character typing on the computer, and while he types, we cut to his fingers. this type of cut can make the scene more intense like you can see in this cutting on action example

 We will see the cut in action a lot on action films as it helps us to feel the action and not just to see it.
 This is where cut in action is turning into art.
 In action films the video editor will use this technique to deliver the energy of the scene.
 We can also use cut on action to make the action look much longer than it is.